Ford Escort (Europe): Third generation (1980)

 The Escort Mark III was voted European Car of the Year in 1981, fighting off stiff competition from Italy's Fiat Panda and British Leyland's Austin Metro.

 From launch, the car was available in base (Popular), L, GL, Ghia and XR3 trim.
 As was common for Ford during this period, there were different dashboard mouldings for "high" and "low" series trim levels.
 GL and above models had a slush-moulded dashboard with 'soft feel' covering, and faux chrome embellishment.
-Base and L specification models had a 'hard feel' injection moulded dashboard with fewer holes for switches - the base dashboard was a sub-variation of this which omitted the centre air vents, glovebox, side demister vents and speaker grille and only a two-position blower fan switch.
+Base and L specification models had a 'hard feel' injection moulded dashboard with fewer holes for switches – the base dashboard was a sub-variation of this which omitted the centre air vents, glovebox, side demister vents and speaker grille and only a two-position blower fan switch.
 These lead-in models were extremely basic even for their time; in addition to the aforementioned dashboard, they came with just partial door cards with no armrests, vinyl seats (cloth was an optional extra), and no rear parcel tray or push button tailgate release.
 Consequently, these models sold very poorly and most buyers opted for at least the L specification.

 From mid-1982, a five-speed manual gearbox was introduced across the range.
 This was now standard on the 1.6 L versions and could be specified as an option on most 1.3 L engines.
 A selection of features was available, either as standard fitment or optional extras depending on model, including a tilt-and-slide sunroof, central locking, and electric windows.
 All models except for base and L were fitted with a check-light system for low fuel, low oil, low coolant, low screenwash, and worn out brake pads.
 Power steering was not available on European Escorts although it was available on the US Escort.
 The 1983 model year saw the Ford ATX three-speed automatic transmission (developed primarily for the US version) becoming available on the 1.6 L engine, and the base models now had cloth seat trim as standard.

 The Escort estate was initially only available with three doors, but a five-door version was introduced in 1983.
-In that year, a saloon version of the Escort, the Orion, was launched.
+In the same year, a saloon version of the Escort, the Orion, was launched.
 It used the same mechanicals as the hatchback, but had a more upmarket image and was not available with the smaller 1.1 L engine.
 It was also directed at buyers of the earlier Cortina, which had ceased production in 1982, with its Sierra successor not available as a saloon at the time.